Grand National 2023: Date, start time, latest odds and how to watch

 What time does the race start?

-The runners will go to post for 5.15pm, the traditional tea-time slot.
+The runners will go to post for 5.15pm on Saturday.
 The National itself is the sixth of seven races at Aintree that day.
 At just under four and a half miles it is easily the longest race of the whole three-day meeting.

 How can I watch the race?
 What TV channel is it on?